Telephone 01202 123123 to book a treatment

 £96.50 (including VAT) for a course of treatments up to 4 visits, which is sufficient to eradicate all but the most extensive infestations, after this an additional £16 (including VAT) per visit will be payable.

-If you are in receipt of one, or a combination of, the following benefits treatment will be free: Proof of benefits will be required and checked prior to treatment being carried out.
+If you are in receipt of one, or a combination of, the following benefits, then the treatment will be half price: Proof of benefits will be required and checked prior to treatment being carried out.

 Commercial properties (including churches and schools)